renalmri-org/website.github.io/_pages/events_uppsala2027.md

 **NEWS**

 We are delighted to announce that the **7th International Renal MRI Meeting** will take place in Uppsala, Sweden, **October 11-12, 2027**.
+And the day before, October 10, 2027, there will be a welcome reception.

+In continuum of the preceding meetings, you can expect excellent lectures and discussion of the fast developments and clinical relevance of functional renal MRI.
+Join us in Sweden to foster the development of local, national and international collaborations to explore multi-disciplinary imaging approaches by connecting to our broad community, including, basic scientists, clinical scientists and clinicians from physiology, nephrology, radiology, internal medicine and related fields, as well as experts in imaging sciences and physics from all levels, ranging from students to advanced users and international experts.

+Uppsala is a small university town with more than 50,000 students and Uppsala University is the oldest university in the Nordic countries, founded in 1477.
+Uppsala is situated 80 km north of Stockholm and Arlanda, the main international airport is 40 km from Uppsala (around 30 minutes by train).

-Professor Per Liss at the Department of Radiology at Uppsala University has already initiated the first organizational steps, so more information will be presented shortly here and on a dedicated local homepage.
+Professor Per Liss at the Department of Radiology at Uppsala University has already initiated the first organizational steps, so more information will be presented shortly here and on a [dedicated local homepage](https://www.renalmri2027.se/sponsors-and-exhibitors/).

-Uppsala is situated close to the international airport outside Stockholm.
-The time from the airport to Uppsala is 30 minutes by train.

-We welcome all participants to this important meeting in Sweden!